 Vehicle Defined Broadly

-Careless driving as per section 130 of the Highway Traffic Act, as is provided above, may be charged upon the operator of a "vehicle"rather than only upon those who operate a "motor vehicle".
-As section 1 of the Highway Traffic Act includes bicycle, among other things, within the definition of "vehicle", there is the possibility that a person riding a bicycle, among other things, could be charged with careless driving.
-Specifically, "bicycle" and "vehicle", per the Highway Traffic Act, are defined as:
+It is notable that the offence of careless driving as prescribed within section 130 of the Highway Traffic Act, per the above, may be charged upon the operator of a "vehicle" which is much broader than sections of the Highway Traffic Act that apply only to circumstances involving a "motor vehicle".
+As section 1 of the Highway Traffic Act includes bicycle, among other things, within the definition of "vehicle", it is possible that a person riding a bicycle, among other things, can be charged with the offence of careless driving.
+Specifically, the words "bicycle" and "vehicle" as within the Highway Traffic Act are defined as:

 “bicycle” includes a tricycle, a unicycle and a power-assisted bicycle but does not include a motor assisted bicycle;

 “vehicle” includes a motor vehicle, trailer, traction engine, farm tractor, road-building machine, bicycle and any vehicle drawn, propelled or driven by any kind of power, including muscular power, but does not include a motorized snow vehicle or a street car;